fhlavac/frontend-experience-docs/README.md

-# frontend-experience-docs
+# Frontend Experience docs
-A repository for the Platform Experience UI team best practices and guidelines
+This is a repository for the Platform Experience UI team's best practices and guidelines